matthewfoucher/Cube-Game--working-title-/README.txt

 always angry.

-Dovahkiid – The true dragon slayer of legend.
+Dovahkiid â€“ The true dragon slayer of legend.
 He got lost in the dragon cave when trying to find the dragon.
 When the player finds him, the Dovahkiid will ask him where to find the dragon.
 The player can tell him where the dragon is (which will cause him to show up and join the Player in the boss fight), or choose not to tell him.
-He is really nice as he is the true messiah, but since he got lost on his way to the fight, the community thinks he’s a false prophet.
+He is really nice as he is the true messiah, but since he got lost on his way to the fight, the community thinks heâ€™s a false prophet.
 Thus once the player asks him for some blood, he will give it to him without question.
 But if you kill him, you get the blood, too.

-Goblins – They were turned into cubes as well by the dragon.
+Goblins â€“ They were turned into cubes as well by the dragon.
 They are the mobs of the area and show up in the forest and caves.
 They are green cubes.